edespino/cloudberry-site/docs/sql-stmts/drop-foreign-table.md

 ## Compatibility

 `DROP FOREIGN TABLE` conforms to ISO/IEC 9075-9 (SQL/MED), except that the standard only allows one foreign table to be dropped per command.
-The `IF EXISTS` clause is a Cloudberry Database extension.
+The `IF EXISTS` clause is a Apache Cloudberry extension.

 ## See also